 1. Consider the consequences

 Marriage is an important commitment.
 It is a union of two people.
 Before taking any decision, you might want to consider its effects on the lives of all those connected to you and your partner.
-Can you be sure that the person you are in love with is willing to take responsibility of his love?
+It can get especially complicated when affairs start between married people.
+Can you be sure that the person you are in love with is willing to take responsibility for his love?
 What repercussions will your action have on the future of your children?

 When it comes to marriage, love isn’t the only ruling factor.
 You have to make certain difficult choices as well, whether they make you happy or not.